core-wg/oscore/draft-ietf-core-object-security.md

 A sending endpoint uses {{RFC8075}} to translate an HTTP message into a CoAP message.
 It then protects the message with OSCORE processing, and add the Object-Security option (as defined in this document).
 Then, the endpoint maps the resulting CoAP message to an HTTP message that includes the HTTP header field CoAP-Object-Security, whose value is:

-  * "" (empty string) if the CoAP Object-Security option is empty, or
+  * "" if the CoAP Object-Security option is empty, or
   * the value of the CoAP Object-Security option ({{obj-sec-value}}) in base64url encoding (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).

 Note that the value of the HTTP body is the CoAP payload, i.e. the OSCORE payload ({{oscore-payl}}).